DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/designing-dashboard-items/cards/conditional-formatting.md

 author: Margarita Zakhodyaeva
 ---

 # Conditional Formatting

-For the Card dashboard item, you can apply conditional formatting to the card's visual elements (like Title, Subtitle, different values) and change the card's background.
+For the Card dashboard item, you can apply conditional formatting to the card's visual elements (like Title, Subtitle, various values) and change the card's background.

 ![](../../../../images/web-dashboard-card-conditional-formatting.png)